GoInterject/GoInterject.github.io/wDeveloper/L-Dev-SQL-in-Excel.md

 ### [jGroup()](/wDeveloper/L-Dev-jGroup.html)

-Groups data by a column and aggregates values using functions like SUM, COUNT, AVG, MIN, or MAX.
+Groups data by a column and aggregates values.

 **Example Use:**
 - Summarize sales by customer